projg2/gemato/README.rst

 Requirements
 ============
-gemato is written in Python and compatible with implementations of Python 2.7 and Python 3.4+.
-However, the support for Python 2 is considered 'best effort' and has some known limitations.
-For example, non-ASCII paths on command-line do not work.

-gemato is currently tested against CPython 2.7, CPython 3.4 through 3.7, PyPy and PyPy3.
+gemato is written in Python and compatible with implementations of Python 3.4+. gemato is currently tested against CPython 3.4 through 3.7 and PyPy3.

 gemato depends only on standard Python library modules and their backports.
 The exact runtime dependencies depend on the standard library